Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 ## Don't use large jobs just for the fun of it

-Sometimes you have the choice between using more nodes and get a shorter runtime, or fewer nodes with a larger runtime.
+Sometimes you have the choice between using more nodes and getting a shorter runtime, or fewer nodes with a larger runtime.
 In general using fewer nodes will always be more efficient as parallel efficiency for a given problem size usually decreases with increasing node counts.
 So you'll likely get more from your allocation by using smaller jobs.